kevinmuchene/responsive-contact-form/README.md

  Used Tailwind CSS for rapid and responsive UI development.
 Tailwind provides utility-first classes, ensuring a consistent design across all devices with minimal custom CSS.

 **Data Fetching**
-Axios was used for API calls within a custom hook useGetCountriesData.
+Used Axios for API calls within a custom hook useGetCountriesData.
-Axios simplifies HTTP requests with built-in error handling and a cleaner syntax compared to Fetch.
+Axios simplifies HTTP requests with built-in error handling and a cleaner syntax.

 **Form Validation**
 Formik was paired with Yup for form state management and schema-based validation.